 In 2020, KNR is putting the focus on deserving individuals of all age groups throughout Ohio.
 We believe that YOU make our world better.

-Do you believe a negligent doctor caused you harm?
-It is frustrating and angering to be the victim of medical malpractice.
-You should be able to trust your doctors, nurses, and pharmacists.
-When a medical provider does something wrong, and you get hurt, it is time to talk with a Cincinnati medical malpractice lawyer.
-Our team at Kisling, Nestico & Redick is ready to help you pursue fair compensation.
+Being the victim of medical malpractice is a betrayal.
+You trust your doctors, nurses, and pharmacists.
+And when a medical provider does something wrong and you get hurt, it is time to consult a Cincinnati medical malpractice lawyer.

 A difficult side effect, complication, or poor outcome is not always malpractice.

-Medical malpractice happens when a doctor’s conduct is not based on their years of education and training.
-Or, if your doctor behaves in a way that another doctor reasonably would not under the same or similar circumstances.
+Medical malpractice happens when a medical professional’s conduct is not based on what another provider reasonably would have done or not done under similar circumstances.

-A doctor might not figure out your condition correctly despite having the information to do so.
-The doctor might ignore certain symptoms, fail to order tests, or not read the test results properly.
-Because of a wrong diagnosis, you could go through an unnecessary and harmful treatment.
-You also go without the right treatment, and your condition could get worse.
+A doctor might not assess your condition correctly despite having all the information.
+The doctor might ignore symptoms, fail to order tests, or not read the results properly.
+A wrong diagnosis could lead to unnecessary and harmful treatments.
+You also might go without the right treatment, and your condition could get worse.

 A doctor might fail to give you the right diagnosis as soon as they can.
-This could happen because a doctor doesn’t order tests or fails to review the results of the test as soon as they can.
-A delayed diagnosis also can happen when a doctor knows what is wrong but doesn’t tell you right away.
+This usually happens because a doctor doesn’t order tests or fails to review the results right away.